How to Plan and Prepare For a Long-Distance Move

 Interstate

 Crossing state lines?
 Welcome to an interstate move.
-Long distance moving often involves additional considerations like state regulations and overnight stays.
+Long-distance moving often involves additional considerations like state regulations and overnight stays.
 This isn't just about packing and hitting the road; it's a legal affair.
 You'll need to comply with federal regulations, and your moving company must have a U.S. DOT number, a unique license issued by the Department of Transportation.
 Pro tip: Check their DOT number online for peace of mind.

 Cross-country